sithid/grid-wireframe-practice/README.md

 - Save the following image as mobile-wireframe.png and place it in the root level of your project.
 - Recreate and style the layout from the wireframe below as best as you can.
 - Submit the link to your repository once all work is completed and pushed to GitHub

+The iPhone 14 Pro Max devtools emulator was used to help me test.